SumoLogic/terraform-provider-sumologic/website/docs/r/cse_match_rule.html.markdown

     - `to` - (Required) The severity value to map to
 - `summary_expression` - (Optional) The summary of the generated Signals
 - `tags` - (Required) The tags of the generated Signals
+- `suppression_window_size` - (Optional) For how long to suppress Signal generation, in milliseconds.
+Must be greater than 0 and less than the global limit of 7 days.

 The following attributes are exported: